signalfx/alert-assessor/README.md

 # Output

 The output contains per-rule and whole-detector checks.
-The findings are emitted as string "names" that can be mapped to feedback i18n style.
+The findings are emitted as string "names" that can be mapped to feedback i18n style in addition to helper text.

 Example of `json` output formatted output:
 ```